yamigr/pusudb/README.md

 [![Build Status](https://travis-ci.org/yamigr/pusudb.svg?branch=master)](https://travis-ci.org/yamigr/pusudb)

-The pusudb has a http-webserver to handle requests and responses and a websocket-server to handle publishes and subscribtions.
+The pusudb has a http-webserver to handle rest-requests and responses and a websocket-server to handle publishes and subscribtions.
 The data is stored in a key-value-storage.
 Normally the pusudb serves JSON-data, but it's possible to add own middlewares to extends the functionality.

 * [Installing](#installing)